-Greg Bassuk, Chief Executive Officer of the Advisor, has served as a portfolio manager of the Fund since its reorganization into the Trust on November 20, 2020.
-Parker Binion and Matthew Tuttle have served as portfolio managers of the Fund since January 2022.
+Parker Binion, Portfolio Manager of the Advisor, has served as portfolio managers of the Fund since January 2022, and Travis Trampe, Portfolio Manager of the Advisor, has served as a portfolio manager of the Fund since November 2022.
 Messrs.
-Bassuk, Binion and Tuttle are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
+Binion and Trampe are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.